Professional Writing Requirement

 Procedures and Timeline

-Fellows should discuss these options with their respective academic advisors during the first year and should make tentative decisions among the three options by the end of their first year, incorporating this plan into their respective Program Worksheets that are prepared by Fellows approved by their advisor, and filed with the CIPA Office by the end of the first semester of the first year.
-This Course of Study can be amended at any time by mutual agreement of the Fellow and his/her advisor.
+Fellows should discuss these options with their respective academic advisors during the first year and should make tentative decisions among the three options by the end of their first year, incorporating this plan into their respective Plan of Study Worksheets that are prepared by Fellows approved by their advisor, and filed with the CIPA Office by the end of the first semester of the first year.
+This Plan of Study can be amended at any time by mutual agreement of the Fellow and his/her advisor.
 It should be reviewed by the Fellow during the third semester, consulting his/her academic advisor if any changes should be made.
-A final Program Worksheet should be filed in the CIPA office at the end of the third semester, so that Fellows are clear about what remains to be completed in their final semester before graduation.
+A final Plan of Study worksheet should be filed in the CIPA office at the end of the third semester, so that Fellows are clear about what remains to be completed in their final semester before graduation.
 Some Fellows plan to complete the writing of a thesis or professional report during the summer after their fourth semester, receiving their degree in August.
 This is acceptable to the program, but it should be something planned, not the consequence of missing the deadline for a May graduation.

 Occasionally, the subject area chosen for a thesis or professional report can best be advised on by a faculty member who is not a member of the field of Public Affairs.
 In consultation with his/her academic advisor, the Fellow may seek agreement from a faculty member outside the Public Affairs field to serve as his/her thesis/professional report advisor, since subject-matter expertise is valued and something to be developed during a Fellow’s career at Cornell.